iced-rs/rfcs/text/0000-focus-and-metadata .md

 > What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

 - We should consider how to handle parent child relationships.
 This may be a future feature.
-We may need to always create a metadata handle for all widgets in the future.
+We may need to always create a attributes handle for all widgets in the future.

-- Hover state is also something that could be added to the metadata.
+- Hover state is also something that could be added to the attributes.

 ## [Optional] Future possibilities